Heartland Library Cooperative

 Sanibel Public Library

-Wireless Internet Access is offered within each library.
-Internet use is limited to time periods when the library is open.
+Wireless Internet Access is offered within each Library.

 HLC receives E-rate and/or LSTA funding.
 As a result, HLC is required by federal law, specifically the Children’s Internet Protection Act (“CIPA”), to block Internet access to visual depictions that are obscene, illegal, contain child pornography, or are harmful to minors.
 The HLC Board has chosen to block adult sites in order to fulfill federal requirements.